 Ensure you give clear instructions when delegating tasks and empower others to do more for you.
-Responsibility still falls on you… without a clear process you are setting someone up to fail which will ultimately reflect badly on you.
+The responsibility still falls on you.
+Without a clear process, you are setting someone up to fail which will ultimately reflect badly on you.

 6. Ineffective systems.